 By contextualizing AIDS in people’s everyday lives, we will study how people live and die with the disease and in doing so, we will critically examine public health interventions.
 Students will be encouraged to locate AIDS historically, locating interventions addressed to combat its spread within a specific political and ideological timeframe.
-While we will use several readings from other disciplines than medical anthropology, students must take note that this is not an interdisciplinary course, its core approach forms medical anthropology.
-We will however, in class, reflect on the value of the various knowledges that different disciplines produce about AIDS in Africa.
+While we will discuss interdisciplinarity and use several readings from other disciplines (such as epidemiology, demography and political economy), students must take note that the core approach to the study of HIV/AIDS in the context of development is a Critical Global Health approach grounded in Anthropology.
+We will in class, reflect on the value, power and use of the various knowledges that different disciplines produce about AIDS in Africa.

-be able to locate the emergence of specific public health approaches to HIV/AIDS in Africa historically.
+Locate the emergence of specific global public health approaches and interventions to HIV/AIDS in Africa historically and ideologically.

 Mode of instruction